 Condition 11.
 The exterior of the buildings and parking structure shall be consistent with the elevation drawings (Exhibit "C").
-Materials used on the exterior walls shall be a combination of brick, precast or cast stone, and stucco or synthetic stucco, with aluminum storefronts, windows, entrances, and terrace and balcony railings.
+Materials used on the exterior walls shall be a combination of brick, precast or cast stone, and stucco or synthetic stucco, simulated or real wood cladding and siding, with aluminum storefronts, windows, entrances, and terrace and balcony railings.
 The sloped roofs on the tower features and on the top floor of the building shall be metal.
 Glazing shall be a minimum of 50% of the first floor wall surfaces along University Avenue, 13th Street, and the portion of 14th Street that is south of 2nd Avenue.
 Glazing shall be a minimum of 20% of the upper floor wall surfaces along University Avenue, 13th Street, and 14th Street.

-Condition 12.
-The facade of the parking structure and/or other retail/commercial use shall replicate the general design, texture, and color of the principal structures.
+40 41 42 Condition 12.
+The green vegetation screen attached to the facade of the parking structure shall be maintained with sufficient vegetation to ensure effective screening of the covered facade. and/or other retail/commercial use shall replicate the general design, texture, and color of the principal structures.
 Streetscape shall include canopies, street shade trees and pedestrian scale lighting.